/

 Contract feel

 The key change is not just the speed list, it is the buying journey.
-NOW now sends you to Sky.com to complete the broadband order, so for new sign-ups this behaves much more like a standard Sky broadband contract than the old rolling NOW setup people used to associate with the brand.
+NOW sends you to Sky.com to complete the broadband order, and the deal cards now point to a 24-month minimum term.
+For new sign-ups, this behaves much more like a standard Sky broadband contract than the old rolling NOW setup people used to associate with the brand.

 New-customer journey: NOW front end, Sky checkout